 Though I prefer a straight-fit for a classic work ensemble, it doesn't always matter the kind of jeans they are so much as the wash and the details.
 I happen to think that dark-wash and black jeans will always contribute to a polished look, and I stray away from jeans with too much distressing.
 Those with tailored, non-frayed hems are failsafe for work and beyond.

 A pretty top is a must, as it's a great way to add some personality to your work outfits, and I'm a fan of puff sleeves and square necklines.
 To get the most use out of your purchase, look for a style that you can easily wear with jeans, skirts, and trousers, and keep an eye out for a neckline that hits near or above the collar bone to keep things professional.

-The holy grail of work attire, if you ask me, is the checkered blazer.
-It's timeless but on trend, versatile but polished.
+The holy grail of work attire, if you ask me, is the blazer.
+It's timeless but on-trend, versatile but polished.
 I think everyone needs one in their lives, whether or not a 9-to-5 is your life.
-I happened to find mine at a vintage store but love that there are many great affordable versions out there in case picking through a secondhand store is not your speed.
+The one I'm wearing here happens to be a vintage men's blazer but there are many great affordable versions out there in case picking through a secondhand store is not your speed.

 4. Midi Dresses

 When I don't feel like wearing jeans or trousers, I reach for a cute midi dress and, depending on the season and my mood, pair it with flats, heeled sandals, or boots.
 I've linked a few of my current-favorite midi-length frocks below that all have sleeves, but as you can see here, layering a white tee underneath a strapless dress is one of my go-to styling tricks to make it office-friendly.

 Ah, the work tote—a cornerstone in any working wardrobe.
 I felt that investing in a sleek leather version was crucial to hold all my essentials (and laptop!) to and from the office and a much-needed update from flimsy canvas totes.